Compositional Neural Textures: Related Work

 These texture editing methods can be classified into three categories: non-parametric \cite{Kwatra:2003:GT,Dekel:2015:RMN,Wei:2009:SAE,Lefebvre:2006:ATS}, parametric \cite{Matusik:2005:TDU,Liu:2004:NRT} and more recent deep learning-based approaches \cite{Yu:2019:TM,Henzler:2020:LN3}.
 Non-parametric methods, known for their flexibility, can adapt to a diverse range of texture types.
 However, their editing results are less predictable, and these methods are typically confined to specific applications \cite{Wei:2009:SAE,Bellini:2016:TVW,Brooks:2002:SSB,Dekel:2015:RMN,Lu:2009:DTD}.
 In contrast, parametric methods are anchored in well-defined mathematical models, which makes them more interpretable, predictable, and controllable.
 However, these methods encounter difficulties when dealing with textures that are rich in complexity, encompassing intricate details and sophisticated spatial arrangements \cite{Matusik:2005:TDU,Liu:2004:NRT}.
-Recent deep learning-based methods employ parametric neural networks, which excel at representing textures, yet they often fall short in providing the interpretability and control crucial for various user editing operations \cite{Yu:2019:TM,Bergmann:2017:LTM,Henzler:2020:LN3}.

-Another line of active research focuses on transforming image textures into parametric, node-graph-based procedural textures \cite{Li:2023:EEP,Shi:2020:DMG,Guerrero:2022:MF,Hu:2023:GPM}.
-These procedural textures, once created, offer a professional-grade level of control and quality over texture appearances.
-However, current methods are limited to a narrow range of texture categories and encounter difficulties in synthesizing graph structures.
-Moreover, the accuracy of the generated graphs and their parameters falls short, failing to accurately and faithfully reproduce the appearance features of the input image textures.

-Consequently, existing approaches are either constrained to a limited set of texture editing capabilities, or their applicability tends to be confined to specific types of textures.
-Our proposed approach utilizes an autoencoder network characterized by a disentangled, compositional latent space.
-This latent space offers interpretability and expressiveness, unlocking a wide range of editing capabilities for diverse sets of textures.
+Recent deep learning-based methods employ parametric neural networks, which excel at representing textures, yet they often fall short in providing the interpretability and control crucial for various user editing operations \cite{Yu:2019:TM,Bergmann:2017:LTM,Henzler:2020:LN3,Hu:2024:DTP}.
+Another line of active research focuses on transforming image textures into parametric, node-graph-based procedural textures \cite{Li:2023:EEP,Shi:2020:DMG,Guerrero:2022:MF,Hu:2023:GPM}. \note{ These procedural textures, once created, offer a professional-grade level of control and quality over texture appearances. } However, current methods are limited to a narrow range of texture categories and encounter difficulties in synthesizing graph structures \new{and faithfully reproducing the input image textures}. \note{ Moreover, the accuracy of the generated graphs and their parameters falls short, failing to accurately and faithfully reproduce the appearance features of the input image textures. } Therefore, existing approaches are either constrained to a limited set of texture editing capabilities, or their applicability tends to be confined to specific types of textures.
+Our approach uses an autoencoder with a disentangled, compositional latent space, providing interpretability and extensive editing capabilities for various textures.